elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 value.
 There is no usage of `null` or `undefined` in Elm.
 This is why Elm can make a claim of producing no runtime errors, because we're always able to account for possible values.
-It means the users of our applications won't run into errors, and enables us to make guarantees that many languages simply can't.
+It means the users of our applications won't run into errors, and enables us to make guarantees that many languages cannot.

 If you're interested in these concepts, be sure to read more about the [`null` reference on Wikipedia](https://en.wikipedia.org/wiki/Tony_Hoare).

-This is one of the more difficult concepts to grasp at first when working with Elm, but it becomes our most treasured asset.
+This is one of the more difficult concepts to grasp at first when working with Elm, but it becomes one of our most treasured assets.

 ## Iterating Through the List